TheArmagan/armagansnbtapp/README.md

 # Armagan's NBT App
 A tool for creating mojangsons in an easy way.
-The main thing, though, is converting any schematic to mojangson.
-It also has the capability to be expanded on, at <a href="https://github.com/TheArmagan/armagansnbtapp">this Github repository</a>.
-Now if, for reasons unknown, you cannot see the images above and below, Let me tell you about the app...

-It has a Working PixelArt Generator that can convert any image type (except .gif) into a Nbt Format that can be used in Minecraft: Bedrock Edition.
-As of writing this 11:43 PM 3 / 9 / 2021 ET American format, we currently do not have a working schematic generator, but it will be released in the coming weeks.

 You can download latest build <a href="https://github.com/TheArmagan/armagansnbtapp/releases">here</a>.